Blood transfusion: Blood banks in WWI

 Oswald Hope Robertson, a medical researcher and U.S. Army officer, was attached to the RAMC in 1917, where he became instrumental in establishing the first blood banks in preparation for the anticipated Third Battle of Ypres.
 He used sodium citrate as the anticoagulant; blood was extracted from punctures in the vein and was stored in bottles at British and American Casualty Clearing Stations along the Front.
 Robertson also experimented with preserving separated red blood cells in iced bottles.
 Geoffrey Keynes, a British surgeon, developed a portable machine that could store blood to enable transfusions to be carried out more easily.

 Expansion

-The secretary of the British Red Cross, Percy Oliver, established the world's first blood-donor service in 1921.
+The secretary of the British Red Cross, Percy Lane Oliver, established the world's first blood-donor service in 1921.
 In that year, Oliver was contacted by King's College Hospital, where they were in urgent need of a blood donor.